LiaoQianWu/some-actions-on-bio-files/README.md

 # fasta-file-sorted
-Try to get specific information we want from fasta file and put file in order
+Try to get specific information we want from a fasta file and put the file in order.

-In this practice, I want to get only accession numbers and make sequences in a line
+In this practice, I want to get only accession numbers and make sequences in a line.
+Besides, I try to return the sorted file into the original arrangement.